 Problem Statement.
-While UDWQ's current research programs are working to develop a fundamental understanding of Great Salt Lake wetlands and how to protect them, there are numerous additional areas that require research.
-An important realization is that as more is learned about

-Great Salt Lake wetlands, the more researchers understand that they do not know.
-Much research can be done without addressing management objectives.
-Thus it is essential that a research framework be developed that is based on clear objectives endorsed by Great Salt Lake wetlands stakeholders.
-It is important that new research be focused and prioritized in such a way that it incorporates previous FIGURE 4-11.
-WETLANDS NEAR OGDEN BAY research, addresses specific gaps in knowledge, and addresses management objectives.
+While UDWQ's current research programs are working to develop a fundamental understanding of the Lake's wetlands and how to protect them, there are numerous additional areas that require further work.
+An important realization is that as more is learned about the Lake's wetlands, the more researchers understand how much remains to be known.
+Core component 3 of the Great Salt Lake Water Quality Strategy will focus on a research framework that is based on clear objectives endorsed by Great Salt Lake wetlands stakeholders.
+The new research will be focused and prioritized in such a way that it incorporates previous research, addresses specific gaps in knowledge, and addresses management objectives.

 Study Objective.
-To develop a research framework that UDWQ and its partners can use to understand each others' objectives, acknowledge previous research, identify and prioritize research to address gaps in understanding, coordinate efforts, and document progress.
+To develop a research framework for Core Component 3, UDWQ and its partners will identify WQ program goals, acknowledge previous research, identify and prioritize research to address gaps in understanding, coordinate efforts, and document progress.